Ted Baldry Tribute

 Mrs jill bonsall 2013 aged 87

 As Gillian Patrick, Jill went up to Somerville College, Oxford in 1944 to read mathematics.
-In her final year she met her husband, Frank Bonsall who had returned to his own mathematical studies after six years of military service.
-They were married in 1947 and Jill’s vocation for teaching saw relocations to facilitate Frank’s academic career.
+In her final year she met her husband who had returned to his own mathematical studies after six years of military service.
+They were married in 1947 and Jill’s vocation for teaching saw relocations to facilitate her husband's academic career.
 Jill taught at Lansdowne House School when Frank took a temporary lectureship in Edinburgh, and when he was recruited to a permanent post at the Newcastle-based King’s College of Durham University, Dame Allan’s Girls’ School had the good fortune to recruit Mrs Bonsall to the maths department.
 Jill loved the mountains and whilst on the staff, Mrs Bonsell accompanied the school expedition to the Lake District.
 There, she and her fellow teachers were unfazed by the appearance of tin openers and hair brushes placed in their beds but the errant girls found that their “pyjamas and sheets were mysteriously sewn up with black thread” on the final night.
-Sadly Jill’s time at Dame Allan’s was to be all too brief as she was appointed to a Visiting Assistant Professorship at the Oklahoma State University in 1950, again following Frank who had secured a Visiting Professorship there.
+Sadly Jill’s time at Dame Allan’s was to be all too brief as she was appointed to a Visiting Assistant Professorship at the Oklahoma State University in 1950, again following her husband who had secured a Visiting Professorship there.
 McCarthyism was at its height and as university employees, the Bonsalls were required to avow loyalty to the United States.
 Refusing to do so on principle, their salaries were suspended and the remainder of their stay was funded from savings.
-Jill’s successful teaching career continued back in Newcastle at Heaton High School, and later in Edinburgh where Frank took up a professorship in 1965.
+Jill’s successful teaching career continued back in Newcastle at Heaton High School, and later in Edinburgh where her husband took up a professorship in 1965.
 They retired to Harrogate in 1984 and were crossword enthusiasts, together being multiple winners of the Observer’s Ximenes puzzle.
-Frank died in 2011 with accolades ranging from FRS and FRSE to DSc (Oxon), but none held more dearly than 64 years of happy marriage.
+Her husband died in 2011 with accolades ranging from FRS and FRSE to DSc (Oxon), but none held more dearly than 64 years of happy marriage.
 They shared passions not only for mathematics and mountains but also for gardening, with impressive gardens at their homes in Morpeth, Edinburgh and Harrogate: when Jill died in 2013, she left a generous legacy to enable the Flower of the Dales Festival to be celebrated in 2014.
 Mrs Gillian (Jill) Bonsall 1925-2013 DAGS 1949-1950, passed away aged 87

 Ron shuttleworth may 2016 aged 84